ak1801/HoMeAu/README.md

 For this you need to add permissions in sudoers file located at (/etc/sudoers).

 To can make changes to sudoers from putty/bash:

 	Create a back up of this file before editing using -> cp filename{,.bak}

 	Type visudo and press enter.

 	Navigate to the place you wish to edit using the up and down arrow keys.

 	Press insert to go into editing mode.

 	Make your changes - for example: user ALL=(ALL) ALL.

 	Note - it matters whether you use tabs or spaces when making changes.

 	Once your changes are done press esc to exit editing mode.

 	Now type :wq to save and press enter.

 	You should now be back at bash.

 	Now you can press ctrl + D to exit the session if you wish.

+#END